DrewWeth/react-scaffold-generate/README.md

 ## Arguments

-`react-scaffold-generate generate [ModelName] [list of ...attributeName:attributeType:atributeFormat`
+`react-scaffold-generator generate [ModelName] [list of attributeName:attributeType:atributeFormat`

 The list of attributes for a model can be the following